 In 2010, John wrote The Seven Stars Cookbook: Recipes from World-Class Casino Restaurants, a coffee table-style book that he created in conjunction with Caesars Entertainment, the world’s largest gaming company.
 With a Foreword by culinary icon Paula Deen and more than 125 recipes from some of the top casino-restaurant chefs in the country as well as such celebrity chefs as Bobby Flay, John Besh, Bradley Ogden, Francois Payard, Paul Prudhomme, and Guy Savoy, The Seven Stars Cookbook is a high-end tour de force that brings the luxury and glamour of Caesars Entertainment’s casinos and restaurants across the country into each reader’s own kitchen and parties.
 That same year, the book was named one of the best cookbooks in the U.S. by the Gourmand Awards.

-A member of one the oldest and most esteemed brewing families in the U.S., John’s now classic and voluminous ode to beer and food, The Ultimate Beer Lover’s Cookbook: More Than 400 Recipes That All Use Beer, was released in 2008.
+A member of one the oldest and most historic brewing families in the U.S., John sits on the Board of Directors at Straub Brewery, Inc. Likewise, his now classic and voluminous ode to beer and food, The Ultimate Beer Lover’s Cookbook: More Than 400 Recipes That All Use Beer, was released in 2008.
 In 2009, the book was awarded both “Best Beer Book in the U.S.” and “Best Beer Book in the World” by the international Gourmand Awards.
 The largest beer cookbook ever published, The Ultimate Beer Lover’s Cookbook has garnered critical acclaim from the media and readers across the country.
 Also in 2009, The Beer Lover’s Cookbook: More Than 300 Recipes That All Use Beer was released as a travel-friendly, paperback adaptation of The Ultimate Beer Lover’s Cookbook.
+In August 2014, a sequel titled The Ultimate Beer Lover’s Happy Hour will be published.

 In 2005, John chronicled his family’s award-winning, Pennsylvania landmark company, Straub Brewery, Inc., which was founded in the 1870’s by his Great-Great-Grandfather Peter Straub, in a pictorial history titled Straub Brewery.
 Prior to this, John wrote two other popular Straub Beer-related books, The Straub Beer Cookbook and The Straub Beer Party Drinks Handbook.